atrocore/atrocore/docs/09.installation-and-maintenance/04.modules-and-updates/index.md

 ## Consideration of the Dependencies

 During the update the system installs the newest package versions that are compatible with each other.
 It is therefore possible that some modules are not updated to their latest available version: their newest release may require a core or another module version that conflicts with the rest of your installation.
 In this case the highest version that keeps the whole installation consistent is chosen.

+The update of a [single module](#module-update) resolves the versions within a narrower scope: the core and the other explicitly required packages keep their versions, and only the module and its own dependencies are allowed to move.
+A module whose new version demands a newer core is thus updated by **Update System** only.

 ## Module Purchase